Powered by .id (informed decisions) for City of Perth

 .id community is an evidence base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-The area with the greatest increase in persons aged 0 to 4 years between 2011 and 2036 in the City of Perth is East Perth - Riverside.
+The area with the greatest increase in persons aged 0 to 16 years between 2016 and 2041 in the City of Perth is East Perth (Riverside).

 Knowing when and where to deliver age-based services is an essential part of local government planning.
 Mapping the distribution of selected age groups across the City of Perth provides the evidence-base for efficiently targeting and delivering these services.
 You can learn more about how places move through cycles of change which affect their age by visiting population and age structure.

 |Population and age structure - persons aged 0 to 16 years|